Carlos Saleiro

 Carlos Miguel Mondim Saleiro (born 25 February 1986) is a Portuguese former professional footballer who played as a forward.

-The first baby in Portugal to be born through in vitro fertilisation treatment (IVF), he began his career at Sporting CP.
-He played for Sporting B in the 2003–04 season, and won caps at every level of Portuguese international football from under-17 to under-23.
+He was the first baby in Portugal born through in vitro fertilisation treatment (IVF), and he began his career at Sporting CP.
+He played for Sporting B in the 2003–04 season.
+He won caps at every level of Portuguese international football from under-17 to under-23.
 He helped his country to win the UEFA European Under-17 Championship in 2003 and the International Challenge Trophy in 2009–11.
 He was loaned out to Olivais e Moscavide from 2005 to 2007, and helped the club to win promotion out of the Segunda Divisão in 2005–06.
 He spent the 2007–08 season on loan at Fátima, and was loaned out to Primeira Liga clubs Vitória Setúbal and Académica in the 2008–09 campaign.

-He made his first team debut for Sporting CP in August 2009, and went on to make 67 first team appearances in two seasons before he moved to Swiss Super League side Servette in July 2011.
-He signed with Académica in June 2012, and then after a year out of the game joined Oriental in July 2014.
-He signed with English club Port Vale in July 2016, but left after just six weeks.
+He made his first-team debut for Sporting CP in August 2009 and went on to make 67 first-team appearances in two seasons before he moved to Swiss Super League side Servette in July 2011.
+He signed with Académica in June 2012 and then, after a year out of the game, joined Oriental in July 2014.
+He signed with the English club Port Vale in July 2016 but left after six weeks.